stephndz/PROJET-WINGZ/README.md

 #### ItemFragment

-This fragment displays a list with a picture and a description content.
+This fragment displays a list with a picture and a description content for each list item.
 The normal behaviour after loading the database is to initialize a list of interesting points (called Sites) and update the list according to the device location.
 Hence, this fragment has a onNewLocation method implemented by the ScrollingActivity.
 Whenever the location is updated, the ScrollingActivity sends the new location to the ItemFragement.
 Then according to the new location, the currentList containing the actual list displayed updates.
 For each item displayed in the List, the image is loaded from the asset folder that contains all the images needed.
 I used this tutorial to [read the image from the asset folder](https://xjaphx.wordpress.com/2011/10/02/store-and-use-files-in-assets/).